mirtaqi07/mirtaqi07/README.md

 I have a diverse range of interests, including coding for mircrocontrollers, playing with motors, building robots *(not as advanced as Boston Dynamics :-)* and developing mobile/desktop/web applications.
 I have a passion for image processing, machine learning and artificial intelligence.
 During my free time, I enjoy taking on challenging projects that are unknown to me.

+Coding is my distraction, sometimes I write and I do Poetry.

 💻 **[Checkout My Website](https://mirtaqi.netlify.app)**